BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 Within the v23.06 release I made a lot of changes to the location and paths of classes within the BookStack codebase.
-These changes caused many usages of the logical theme system to break, which is expected, but many of those issues were not clear to users which lead to unknown errors which many raised support queries for.
+These changes caused many usages of the logical theme system to break, which is expected, but many of those issues were not clear to users, leading to unknown errors and many raised support queries.

 To help in such scenarios, extra error handling has been added to help indicate when logical theme system code fails to load.